-- On the Notifier Options panel, specify the mode of notification to be configured and then click Next. - You can configure VCS to generate SNMP (V2) traps on a designated server and send emails to designated recipients in response to certain events. - If you chose to configure SNMP, specify information about the SNMP console and then click Next.
+On the Notifier Options panel, specify the mode of notification to be configured and click Next.

-Click a field in the SNMP Console column and type the name or IP address of the console.
+You can configure VCS to generate SNMP (V2) traps on a designated server and send emails to designated recipients in response to certain events.

-The specified SNMP console must be MIB 2.0 compliant.
+If you chose to configure SNMP, specify information about the SNMP console and click Next.

-- Click the corresponding field in the Severity column and select a severity level for the console. - Click the + icon to add a field; click the icon to remove a field. - Enter an SNMP trap port.
-The default value is 162. - 3 If you chose to configure SMTP, specify information about SMTP recipients and then click Next.
+- Click a field in the SNMP Console column and type the name or IP address of the console.
+The specified SNMP console must be MIB 2.0 compliant. - Click the corresponding field in the Severity column and select a severity level for the console. - Click '+' to add a field; click '-' to remove a field. - Enter an SNMP trap port.
+The default value is "162". - If you chose to configure SMTP, specify information about SMTP recipients and click Next.

 - Type the name of the SMTP server. - Click a field in the Recipients column and enter a recipient for notification.
-Enter recipients as admin@example.com. - Click the corresponding field in the Severity column and select a severity level for the recipient. - VCS sends messages of an equal or higher severity to the recipient. - Click the + icon to add fields; click the icon to remove a field. - On the Notifier Network Card Selection panel, specify the network information and then click Next.
+Enter recipients as admin@example.com. - Click the corresponding field in the Severity column and select a severity level for the recipient.
+VCS sends messages of an equal or higher severity to the recipient. - Click + to add fields; click to remove a field.